-- 1. Approval of Unaudited Quarterly Financial Reports - First Quarter 2021 - Second Quarter 2021 - Third Quarter 2021 - First Quarter 2022 - 2.
-Approval of Registration and Listing of up to Fifty Million (50,000,000) cumulative, non-voting, non-participating, and non-convertible perpetual peso-denominated perpetual preferred shares - 3.
-Availment of Loan/Credit Facilities - Philippine Bank of Communications (up to Php49.0 Million) - Union Bank of the Philippines (Php752.5 Million) - 4.
-Matters Done in the Ordinary Course of Business - Opening/Closing of Bank Accounts - Renewal of Bank Loans - Amendment/Updating of Bank Signatories for Various Banks - Purchase/Disposition of Motor Vehicles and Equipment - Renewal of Business Permits and Licenses - Accreditation with PAG-IBIG Fund for Takeout Mechanism for Developer Assisted Housing Program - Purchase of Properties for Development - Other Regulatory Matters - Registration with Anti-Money Laundering Council - Transactions with Land Registration Authority
+- 1. Approval of Unaudited Quarterly Financial Reports

+- Second Quarter 2022

+- Third Quarter 2022

+- First Quarter 2023

+- 2. Availment of Loan/Credit Facilities

+- Philippine Bank of Communications

+- Union Bank of the Philippines

+- 3. Matters Done in the Ordinary Course of Business

+- Opening/Closing of Bank Accounts

+- Renewal of Bank Loans

+- Amendment/Updating of Bank Signatories for Various Banks

+- Purchase/Disposition of Motor Vehicles and Equipment

+- Renewal of Business Permits and Licenses

+- Accreditation with PAG-IBIG Fund for Takeout Mechanism for Developer Assisted Housing Program

+- Purchase of Properties for Development

+- Other Regulatory Matters

+- Registration with Anti-Money Laundering Council

+- Transactions with Land Registration Authority